dmitrymomot/gokit/useragent/README.md

 ## Overview

-The `useragent` package provides a fast, memory-efficient way to parse User-Agent strings from HTTP requests, extracting detailed information about browsers, operating systems, and devices with minimal allocations.
+The `useragent` package provides a fast, memory-efficient way to parse User-Agent strings from HTTP requests.
+It extracts detailed information about browsers, operating systems, and devices with minimal allocations.
+The package is designed to be thread-safe with no shared mutable state.

 ## Features